JetBrains/kotlin-web-site/pages/docs/reference/js-interop.md

 person.helloWithGreeting("Servus");      // prints "Servus Dmitry!"
 ```

-If we didn't specify the `@JsName` annotation, the name of the corresponding function would contain a random suffix, for example `hello_61zpoe$`.
+If we didn't specify the `@JsName` annotation, the name of the corresponding function would contain a suffix
+calculated from the function signature, for example `hello_61zpoe$`.